 On Wednesday, I was able to get up and walk around the floor of the hospital where my room was– one turn around the perimiter of the nurses’ station, what would take a person about 30 seconds, took me nearly ten minutes on a walker.
 But I was up, walking and feeling mostly good.

 By the time I was discharged Friday afternoon, I’d not had any solid food for a week, but at least the nausea was starting to subside.
 I managed to get into a wheelechair, and from the wheelchair to the car without too much pain, but the car ride back to the hotel was pure agony.
 It was very uncomfortable to sit (I’m sure you can imagine), and those inflatable donut cushions didn’t really provide support in the places I needed it, so I balanced, somewhat precariously on several pillows.
-When we made it to the turnpike, I found myself in the worst traffic jam I’ve ever seen– parts of it were shut down for construction.
+When we made it to the turnpike, I found myself in the worst traffic jam I’ve ever seen– parts of the road were shut down for construction.

 Having not been on any pain medications, and not being terribly comfortable to start with, sitting in stop and go traffic for thirty minutes was horrible.
 And we’d only gone about one mile.
 We had about six more to go.
 I started crying.
 My pain levels had gone up and thinking of sitting in the car for several hours was enough to make me lose my shit.
 Christine, completely out of ideas, started driving down the shoulder of the highway, cutting back into traffic as necessary.
 All told, the drive back to the hotel, which should have taken about 16 minutes, took over an hour and a half.